14 January, 2011

 IPv6 in Amazon EC2

 Amazon declares that IPv6 is unsupported on EC2 (the Elastic Compute Cloud), but I wanted it anyway.
-Here's two ways I got it: using 6to4 and using a tunnel from Hurricane Electric.
-In short, the winner was Hurricane.

-The first approach I tried was using 6to4 - a protocol which automatically gives anyone with a static IPv4 address their own range of IPv6 addresses.
 In another blog post, I described how to get 6to4 running on Linux in 5 command lines.
-I ran those commands on my EC2 instance and end up with my own IPv6 address.
+I ran those commands on my EC2 instance and end up with my own IPv6 address configured.

 So HE is a little bit (a few web forms) more effort to set up.
 But the connectivity is much much better.
 I recommend HE over 6to4 for this.

-Other links: aco wrote about getting IPv6 on EC2 using sixxs, and if you're interested in getting a shell account on this machine to try for yourself: www.barwen.ch
+Other links: aco wrote about getting IPv6 on EC2 using sixxs, and if you're interested in getting a shell account on this machine (barwen.ch) to try for yourself: www.barwen.ch

 Modified: 2011-04-19 Rephrasing a bit based on ongoing experience, and some more hyperlinks